mdsol-share/crichton/doc/profile_metadata.md

 # @title Profile Metadata
 # Profile Metadata
-The top-level of a _Resource Descriptor Document_ contains metadata associated with the profile itself.
+The top-level of an _API Descriptor Document_ contains metadata associated with the resource profile itself.

 ## Properties
 * `id` - The ID of the profile as a upper camel-case name of the profile.
 Used to generate the profile URI: REQUIRED.